Industrial Relations and Human Resource Management

 - WORK2205 Human Resource Processes.

-(ii) a minimum of four senior elective units of study (24 credit points) selected from the following:
+(ii) 24 credit points of elective units of study selected from the following:

 - WORK2210 Strategic Management